ever-been/everDoc/src/book/markdown/services.md

 #### Difference between the MapStore and the Object repository {#devel.services.mapstore.difference}
 Both mechanism are used to persist objects - the difference is in the type of objects being persisted.
 The [Object Repository](#devel.services.objectrepo) stores user generated information, whereas the MapStore handles (mainly) EverBEEN runtime information, which is essential for proper framework functioning.

 The difference is also in level of transparency for users.
-Object persistence happens on behalf of an explicit user request, while the MapStore works "behind the scene".
+Object persistence happens on behalf of an explicit user request, while MapStore works "behind the scene".

 #### Extension point {#devel.services.mapstore.extension}
 Porting the *MapStore* adapter to a different persistence layer (such as a relational database) is relatively easy.
-By implementing the `com.hazelcast.core.MapStore` interface and specifying the implementation class at runtime, an EverBEEN user has the ability to change the behavior of the *MapStore* layer.
+By implementing the `com.hazelcast.core.MapStore` interface and specifying the implementation class at runtime.

 #### Configuration {#devel.services.mapstore.configuration}
 The *MapStore* layer can be configured to accommodate different needs: